Change Enabler

 You need to clearly answer these and many similar questions before you even begin your formal project planning.
 The answers you provide should become your project charter.

 Armed with this, you can make informed decisions about scoping your SAP implementation.
-SAP is a massive application and contains solutions to address nearly any performance measure or imaginable.
+SAP is a massive application and contains solutions to address nearly any performance measure or business benefit imaginable.
 While it may not always be a perfect fit for every measure, the application can be molded and shaped to fit nearly any requirement.
-Between the intelligent use of reporting tools and SAP's generous “user exits,” pre-delivered enhancements options, and standard SAP bolt-ons, you can implement an application that is adapted to your enterprise.
+Between the intelligent use of reporting tools and SAP’s generous “user exits,” pre-delivered enhancements options, and standard SAP bolt-ons, you can implement an application that is adapted to your enterprise.

-Davenport, et. al., classify ERP potential in the following three ways: , Optimize, and Inform.
+Davenport, et. al., classify ERP potential in the following three ways: Integrate, Optimize, and Inform.
 In other words, an ERP application is designed for implementation, improvement, and data analysis.
 The key to ROI is getting to the data analysis stage as quickly as possible.
 I call this transforming the management culture from an operational and task orientation, to a strategic and analytical culture focused on competitive advantage.

 To make that transition, you need to ensure that your implementation partner provides consultants who are more than just SAP application consultants.
 They must be true business analysts.

 To find these analysts, you will need to do upfront work surrounding your ERP or SAP business case.
-A proper business case will help ensure a far better vendor selection process, a better , a better-managed project, and a higher likelihood to deliver on time and within budget with real business benefit.
+A proper business case will help ensure a far better vendor selection process, a better business blueprint, a better-managed project, and a higher likelihood to deliver on time and within budget with real business benefit.

 You Need Solution Experts for your SAP, ERP, or IT Implementation/Upgrade